How Virtual Tags have transformed SCADA data analysis

 Virtual Tags

-This standard method to generate and store SCADA data works fine to operate systems but does not work well when using the data for post hoc analysis.
-The data in Historian is an unequally-spaced time series, making it harder to analyse.
-Using constant interpolation, the Virtual Tag approach expands these unequal time series to an equally-spaced one.
+This standard method for generating and storing SCADA data works well for operational systems but not for post hoc analysis.
+The data in Historian are unequally spaced, making them harder to analyse.
+Using constant interpolation, the Virtual Tag approach expands these unequal time series into an equally spaced time series.

 The vt() function undertakes the constant interpolation using the approx function.
 The function vt is applied to all the DateTime values using the historised data points.
 The red line shows how the value is constant until it jumps by more than 5%.
 This example demonstrates that we have a steady process with some minor spikes, which is the expected outcome of this simulation.